 At the end of World-War-II his laboratory was severely damaged, and also his cyclotrons were destroyed and thrown into Tokyo Bay right after the end of the war.
 Nishina devoted all his strength to re-establishing his scientic activities from scratch, but passed away in 1951 with many unfinished attempts left behind.
 We can say that what Japan is now owes a great deal to Nishina’s major contributions to science and the scientic community.

 Dr. Niels Bohr and Dr. Nishina

 Dr. Oskar Klein

-Dr. Hideki Yukawa, Dr. Shinichiro Tomonaga, Dr. Minoru Kobayasi, Dr. Shoichi Sakata
+(front from left) Dr. Hideki Yukawa, Dr. Shinichiro Tomonaga, Dr. Minoru Kobayasi, (back) Dr. Shoichi Sakata

 Wilson cloud chamber (biggest in the world)